title

 • Facilitation of the transition to different living situations and improving access to recovery services for survivors of domestic abuse; and

-WHEREAS, it is finally the judgment of Council that paid family and medical leave are particularly important in the context of family units in which one or more individuals serve in the armed forces, and who therefore are from time to time unavailable to assist in providing care to family members for extended periods of time due to deployments, emergencies, or other unpredictable events.
+WHEREAS, it is finally the judgment of Council that paid family and medical leave are particularly important in the context of family units in which one or more individuals serve in the armed forces, and who therefore are from time to time unavailable to assist in providing care to family for extended periods of time due to deployments, emergencies, or other unpredictable events.

 SECTION 1.